yuanchaiyc/Ling471/assignments/Assignment5-hints.md

 ### Part 1: Capturing standard output

-1. "Capturing standard output" does **not** mean adding any code into your program!
-To **capture standard output** (print statements) in a file, you can run your program **in command line** like this:

-    ```bash
-    python imdb_dataframe.py dir1 dir2 dir3 dir4 > UW_NET_ID_output.txt`
-    ```

-    This works on Windows, Mac, and Linux.
-Note, however, that you will need to ensure that you are using Python 3 and not and old Python 2 version.

-    You can also make PyCharm do this for you.
-[See this StackOverflow post for more information.](https://stackoverflow.com/questions/21568810/how-do-i-redirect-input-and-output-with-pycharm-like-i-would-on-the-command-line) Be careful with this method because it will also save any errors that are thrown!

-    Check that you now have the file called `UW_NET_ID_output.txt` in your working directory.
-Look what's in it!
-    Hint: you can start practicing capturing standard output from a simple "Hello world!" program.
-Then move on to you imdb_dataframe.py.

-2. You will need to keep a counter to print a message every 100th iteration.
+1. To capture standard output, you will need to keep a counter to print a message every 100th iteration.
 A list index serves as a great counter when you iterate over a list.
 You have an example of how to use the `enumerate()` function for list iteration in the skeleton; it returns **both** the element in the list and its index!

 ### Part 1: Sorting dicts/dataframes for word frequency